nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### Support to Detect Unsafe Content with AWS Rekognition {{since '10.3'}}

-Using the feature "SAFE_SEARCH_DETECTION" is now possible with the Amazon implementation of Nuxeo Vision.
+Using the feature "SAFE_SEARCH_DETECTION" is now possible with the [Amazon implementation of Nuxeo Vision]({{page page='nuxeo-vision'}}).

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-25646](https://jira.nuxeo.com/browse/NXP-25646).

-#### All Backend Service features can be leveraged in Nuxeo Vision {{since '10.2'}}
+#### All Backend Service Features Can Be Leveraged in Nuxeo Vision {{since '10.2'}}

 The features to use (and sent to the provider) are no more checked against a predefined list.
 This allows using any new feature available without waiting for an update of the plugin.
-After using such new feature, the caller should use the getNativeObject method and handle the results based on the provider's documentation.
+After using such new feature, the caller should use the `getNativeObject` method and handle the results based on the provider's documentation.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-24499](https://jira.nuxeo.com/browse/NXP-24499).